dmotts/customer-support-bot/README.md

 6. Find **Customer Support Bot** in the list and click **Activate**.

-## Contributions

-We welcome and appreciate contributions to the **Customer Support Bot** project!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

-Thank you for your support!

 ## Help Wanted

 - [ ] **Ticket Categorization**: Automatically sort incoming support tickets into different categories.